 Members with "Collaboration only" status are prohibited from creating, previewing, or launching tests in the workspace.

-How do I share a video clip from a “private” workspace with someone who is not a member of either the workspace or the account?
+How do I share a video clip from a "private,” “hidden,” or "open" workspace with someone who is not a member of either the workspace or the account?

 This is a two-step process.

-- Have the account admin go to Settings > General and check to make sure the Restrict All Share Links toggle, located at the bottom of the tab, is switched off.
+- Have the account admin go to Settings > General and check to make sure the Restrict All Share Links toggle is switched off.
 This will enable you to share the video link with someone who is not an account or workspace member.